BrijeshKarra/SQL_PROJECT/README.md

 - **SQL:** The coding language for the whole project.
 - **PostgreSQL:** The chosen database management system, ideal for handling the job posting data.
-- **Visual Studio Code:** Best tool for this project.
+- **Visual Studio Code:** Best tool for this project to write SQL queries.
 - **Power BI:** Used to create graphics.
 - **Git & GitHub:** Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.
  # The Analysis

  Each query was directed at a main task, followed by sub-tasks with respect to each question.
- My approach is as follows:
+ My approach was as follows:

  ### 1. Top Paying Data Analyst Jobs